-Registering a domain may well be a little less complicated than renting a shop, but you should give some careful consideration to the domain name and other requirements beforehand.
+Registering a domain may well be a little less complicated than renting a shop, but you should give some careful consideration to the domain name selection and other requirements beforehand.
 Follow these three easy steps on how to get a domain name:

 Step 1: Choose a domain name

 In addition, you have to pay attention to a few legal and administrative provisions when you want to register a domain.

-Step 2: Check the domain name
+Step 2: Check the domain name availability

-If the desired domain is not available, you must think of an alternative.
-It may be worth getting in touch with the domain proprietor – especially when there is no website being operated under the desired domain name – to check whether the domain can be released.
-You can generally find out who the proprietor of a domain is by means of a so-called 'Whois' request via a domain dealer or registrar.
+However it may be worth getting in touch with the organization or person which/who has registered the domain name you wanted to register – especially when there is no website being operated under the desired domain name – to check whether the domain can be released.
+You can generally find out who has registered the domain name by a so-called 'Whois' request via a domain dealer or registrar.